saravananpsg/healthcare_llmbot/README.md

         3. SelfCheck-Ngram
         4. SelfCheck-NLI based
         5. SelfCheck-Opensource model
-        6. SelfCheck-openai - since i have used openai for generation, I tried to evaluaate the self-consistency with other methods
+        6. SelfCheck-openai - since i have used openai for generation, evaluated the responses with self-consistency checks of other methods
 ### (Optional Challenge)  Assess the performance of the answers generated from the chatbot, given that there are no ground truth Q&A pairs provided to you.
 * For this, I have tried to use Lngchain, QAEvalChain to evaluate the LLM Response.